top of page

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

-For full disclosure, I should start by mentioning that at the time of writing this analysis, I do own shares in LVMH.
-If you would like to view the stocks in my portfolio or copy my portfolio, you can do so on eToro.
-Instructions on how to accomplish this can be found here.
-LVMH currently represents 1,34% of my portfolio, making it a relatively small position.
-If you want to purchase shares (or fractional shares) of LVMH, you can do so through eToro. eToro is a highly user-friendly platform that enables you to start investing with as little as $50.
+For full disclosure, I should mention that I do not own any shares in LVMH at the time of writing this analysis.
+If you would like to copy or view my portfolio, you can find instructions on how to do so here.
+If you want to purchase shares or fractional shares of LVMH, you can do so through eToro. eToro is a highly user-friendly platform that allows you to get started on investing with as little as $50.

 The Business